 Both the app and the interface were responsive, and things just worked as intended, including the beta settings and features.
 Overall, the router was a pleasure to use.

-I tested the Wi-Fi speed the Threat Management turned off, and it delivered a sustained rate of more than 830 Mbps on the 5GHz band at a close distance.
-From some 40 feet (12 m) away, it now registred some 530 Mbps.
+I tested the Wi-Fi speed with the Threat Management turned off, and it delivered a sustained rate of more than 830 Mbps on the 5GHz band at a close distance.
+From some 40 feet (12 m) away, it now registered some 530 Mbps.

 As for coverage, it has about the same range as a typical high-end Wi-Fi 5 router, like the Asus RT-AC86U or the TP-Link Archer C5400X.
-Generally, if you have a house of 2000 ft² (186 m²) or smaller, a UDM placed in the middle will take care of it.
+Generally, if you have a 2000 ft² (186 m²) or smaller house, a UDM placed in the middle will take care of it.